What is NewsMatch?

 What outcomes will NewsMatch achieve?

-NewsMatch supported 109 nonprofit newsrooms in 2017 and will support even more this year, making 2018 another record-breaking year for giving to nonprofit journalism.
+NewsMatch supported 195 nonprofit newsrooms in 2019 and will be supporting even more organizations this year.
 Every dollar raised will help support critical local news organizations, investigative reporting and beat coverage of issues of pressing public concern.
 It will make it possible for newsrooms to produce more coverage, hire more staff and support innovative approaches to reporting.
 But most importantly, NewsMatch will focus on long-term capacity building for nonprofit news, expanding the donor base and diversifying the revenue streams.

 Which nonprofit organizations are eligible for NewsMatch?

 Any nonprofit news organization who is an actively publishing, full member of the Institute for Nonprofit News (INN), in good standing, is eligible to participate.
 INN represents more than 200 nonprofit news organizations across the U.S. and provides services to strengthen the nonprofit news sector.
 All participating organizations are a 501(c)(3) or fiscally sponsored by a 501(c)(3), follow best practices in financial transparency, and publish original, high-quality reporting that is investigative or public service by nature.